 When you break the law, you can face criminal charges and potential penalties.
-If you rob a store, for example, you could be sentenced to prison for the successfully robbery.
+If you rob a store, for example, you could be sentenced to prison for a successful robbery.
 One common question, however, relates to exactly when you are considered to have violated Nevada law.
 There are many circumstances in which you may consider committing a crime or may make an attempt to break the rules, but will not actually be successful.
 It’s important to understand what happens in these particular circumstances.

-In some cases, attempt to break the law is sufficient to face punishment that could be just as severe as if a crime were actually committed.
-Nevada Revised Statute 193.330 explains punishment for attempt, and you need to know what this law means and how it impacts whether or not you will be tried for actions you took that suggest you were trying to commit an offense.
+In some cases, the attempt to break the law is sufficient to face punishment that could be just as severe as if a crime were actually committed.
+Nevada Revised Statute 193.330 explains punishment for an attempt, and you need to know what this law means and how it impacts whether or not you will be tried for actions you took that suggest you were trying to commit an offense.

-If you are going to be tried for an attempt crime, it is up to the prosecutor to meet the burden of proving, beyond a reasonable doubt, that you unlawfully attempted to break the law in the state of Nevada.
+If you are going to be tried for an attempted crime, it is up to the prosecutor to meet the burden of proving, beyond a reasonable doubt, that you unlawfully attempted to break the law in the state of Nevada.

 LV Criminal Defense can help you to try to fight against these serious accusations and introduce doubt as to whether you committed an attempt offense that should result in punishment.
 Our Las Vegas defense lawyers have represented many defendants accused of attempting to break the law and we have often helped our clients to get acquitted or to avoid the most serious of penalties by plea bargaining down to a reduced offense with lesser consequences.

 To find out more about the ways in which our legal team can help you if you have been accused of an attempt offense, you should give us a call as soon as possible.
-Attempt cases are complicated but we have the knowledge and skill needed to help you to fight accusations and clear your good name when you’ve been charged for attempt to commit criminal offenses.
+Attempt cases are complicated but we have the knowledge and skill needed to help you to fight accusations and clear your good name when you’ve been charged for an attempt to commit criminal offenses.

 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.